Batfoxkid/Freak-Fortress-2-Rewrite/README.md

 - You can now use bosses outside the gamemode, this of course requires subplugin changes.
 - A new subplugin format that's available to use.
 - A new boss config format that also allows mix matching old and new styles.
+- A party system for companion bosses.
+You can now pick your companion rather than being forcefully matched with a random player.
 - A redesign of existing configs, weapons, and HUDs.
 - Runs faster and easily takes on multiple bosses at once.
 - A ton of Quality Of Life changes and additions.